Glacier Bay Tours: Juneau & Sitka, Alaska

-Includes all lodging, breakfasts and dinners, support van, leaders, ferries, flights, kayak tour, glacier boat tour, tour maps & narratives.
+Includes all lodging, all meals, support van, leaders, ferry, intra-tour flight, kayak tour, glacier boat tour, tour maps & narratives.

 All transfers between pre tour hotel and tour locations are included.

-Not Included: Airfare to Juneau International Airport, Guide Gratuity.
+Not Included: Airfare to Juneau International Airport, or from Sitka Rocky Gutierrez Airport, Guide Gratuity.

 Hotel 8:30 am